mediocregopher/blog.mediocregopher.com/static/src/_posts/2021-09-22-building-appimages-with-nix.md

             chmod +w buildAppDir -R
             mkdir $out

-            # program-name needs to match the desktop file in the AppDir
-            appimagetool program-name "$out/program-name-bin"
+            appimagetool cryptic-net "$out/cryptic-net-bin"
         '';
     }
 ```

 Running that derivation deterministically spits out a binary at
-`result/program-name-bin` which can be executed and run immediately, on any
+`result/cryptic-net-bin` which can be executed and run immediately, on any
-system using the same CPU architecture.
+system using the `x86_46` CPU architecture.

 ## Fin

-I'm extremely hyped to now have the ability to generate binaries for our nebula
+I'm extremely hyped to now have the ability to generate binaries for cryptic-net
-project that people can _just run_, without them worrying about which
+that people can _just run_, without them worrying about which sub-services that
-sub-services that binary is running under-the-hood.
-From a usability perspective
+binary is running under-the-hood.
+From a usability perspective it's way nicer
-it's way nicer than having to tell people to "install docker" or "install nix",
+than having to tell people to "install docker" or "install nix", and from a dev
-and from a dev perspective we have a really solid foundation on which to build a
+perspective we have a really solid foundation on which to build a quite complex
-quite complex application.
+application.

 [lastnix]: {% post_url 2021-04-22-composing-processes-into-a-static-binary-with-nix %}
 [nix-bundle]: https://github.com/matthewbauer/nix-bundle